 After story time, the children share how they relate to the various characters and themes of the stories.
 By discussing and relating to the universal themes of the tales, they develop a sense of belonging that enhances self-esteem.
 This also creates a vivid and meaningful connection to stories and their lives.

-Five classroom workshops are included in the program for children to listen to, create and perform stories and folklore.
-They then have one final show in the school's auditorium where the students perform the tales they have rehearsed in class.
-Children always love creating and being a part of a such a unique theatrical experience.
+Workshops are designed for children to listen to, create, rehearse and perform stories and folklore.
+They have a final show to perform the tales rehearsed.
+Children and youth always love creating their own masks, props and costumes, while being a part of a special theatrical experience

 Click here to view the research on the many positive effects in children who are exposed to the oral tradition of storytelling!